-Johnny Walker Double Black – This is actually a blended scotch and a good way to work up to single malts since it will be smoother in general.
+Johnny Walker Double Black – This is a blended scotch and an excellent way to work up to single malts since it will be smoother in general.

-Aberlour 12 – This single-malt scotch is a solid choice in this price range; it’s from the Speyside region of Scotland and a good introduction to the whiskies from that particular area.
-If you can spring for the 18, I would definitely give that one a try.
+Aberlour 12 – This single-malt scotch is a solid choice in this price range; it’s from the Speyside region of Scotland and an excellent introduction to the whiskies from that particular area.
+If you can spring for the 18, I would try that one.

 Glenrothes 1998 – An excellent example of this particular scotch distillery.
 It’s smooth with a great flavor and worth checking out.
-I’ve tried many of their expressions, and this is one of my favorites.
+I’ve tried many of their expressions, which is one of my favorites.

-Johnny Walker Blue Label – This is a high-end blended scotch that’s never let me down.
+Johnny Walker Blue Label – This is a high-end blended scotch that never disappoints.
 It has a hint of smoke on the finish and goes down very smoothly.

 Balvenie 21 Yr Portwood – This distillery is known for excellent single-malts, and this particular one is their flagship bottle.
-I was a bit sad when I finished this one; if you’re looking to splurge, I would highly recommend it.
+I was a bit sad when I finished this one; if you want to splurge, I highly recommend it.

-Suntory Hibiki 17 years – This has been my favorite Japanese whisky so far.
+Suntory Hibiki 17 years – This has been my favorite Japanese whisky.
 A very impressive example of how far along this region has come with single-malts.

 Latest Experiences & Recommendations

-I’ll be adding my latest recommendations in this section for those interested going forward.
+I’ll add my latest recommendations in this section for those interested.
 I typically buy a handful of bottles a year, so this will be where I highlight my most recent favorites.

 Monkey Shoulder – This is a blended whisky from three famous Speyside distilleries; it’s very approachable and smooth.
 It’s easy to drink, with great flavor.
 If you’re watching your budget, you can’t go wrong with this one at ~ USD 30.

-Nikka Coffey Malt – This is actually a Japanese whisky.
-It also happens to be the first distillery in Japan to make whisky, so it has a rich and fascinating history.
+Nikka Coffey Malt – This is a Japanese whisky.
+It is also the first distillery in Japan to make whisky, so it has a rich and fascinating history.
 This particular expression is a new release for them, not confused with the Nikka Coffey Grain, which is also good.
 A bottle can be had for ~ USD 60, and it’s excellent.